gopidoshi/Team_Unicorn_WiT_Hackathon/README.md

 ### How can technology help?

-Technology can help crowded public places like hospitals,banks and super markets etc. to offer a virtual queue management portal, where a person can book a slot online and visit the place in the scheduled appointment.
+Technology can help crowded public places like hospitals,banks and super markets etc. to offer a virtual queue management portal.
+Here a buisiness/hospital can register in this portal and provide the operational timings.A customer/ hospital visitor can book a slot online and visit the place in the scheduled appointment.

 Places like offices and schools have to manually monitor and make sure a person is always wearing a face mask.
-Cutting edge technologies like ML/AI plays a vital role in automating this process of identifying the person who is not wearing a face mask and notifying him/her.
+Cutting edge technologies like ML/AI plays a vital role in automating this process of identifying the person who is not wearing a face mask and notifying him/her swiftly.

 ### The idea